tethysplatform/tethys/docs/tutorials/quotas.rst

     ...

-Now that we have changed the model in the persistent store we will need to re-run ``$ tethys syncstores dam_inventory`` through the command line.
+Now that we have changed the model in the persistent store we will need to re-run ``tethys syncstores dam_inventory`` through the command line.

 .. important::

-    Don't forget to run ``$ tethys syncstores dam_inventory``!
+    Don't forget to run ``tethys syncstores dam_inventory``!

 f.
 Modify the ``assign_hydrograph`` controller again, this time to only allow users to assign hydrographs to dams that they have created.